 I then cut two other pieces of sheeting, one to fit over the front and the other on the side; these being held in place with Velcro.

-Using Velcro on the front and on one of the sides gives my son the choice of photographing small objects from either the 2 foot wide front opening or the narrower 18 inch side view.
+Using Velcro on the front and on one of the sides gives my son the choice of photographing small objects from either the two-foot-wide front opening or the narrower 18 inch side view.